defenseunicorns/baffles-docs/README.md

 $ npm i
 ```

-### Updating Zarf `docs` Files
+### Updating Baffles `docs` Files

-The markdown files for Zarf are held in the main Zarf repo and are pulled into this repo using a submodule.
+The markdown files for Baffles are held in the main Baffles repo and are pulled into this repo using a submodule.
 To update the reference to those docs run the following command:

 ```shell
 $ git submodule update --remote --recursive master